Home

 Return to top.

-Horse Care – Mild Cure for Skin Conditions
+Horse Care and a Mild Cure for Skin Conditions

 Full strength apple cider vinegar can be rubbed directly into the horse's skin around a ringworm infection.